The Best VPN of 2021: Windows, Mac, Android & iOS

 We analyzed the countries around the world where each VPN provider has at least one server.
 The more countries, the better the score.

-When you open up your VPN app and establish a connection, you create an encrypted connection between your device and a VPN server.
-Where that VPN server is located is called the server location, for instance, New York.
+When you open up your VPN app and establish a connection, you create an encrypted connection between your device and a server.
+Where that server is located is called the server location, for instance, New York.

-Some VPN providers allow you to select servers on a city level, for instance, London or Melbourne.
-Where others only allow you to select servers on a country level, for instance, the Germany or Brazil.
+Some VPN services allow you to select servers on a city level, for instance, London or Melbourne.
+Where others only allow you to select servers on a country level, for instance, Germany or Brazil.
 In the second case, the VPN then automatically selects a server in a city for you.

-In most countries, VPN providers only have one server location.
+In most countries, VPN companies only have one server location.
 These countries aren’t very big geographically speaking, don’t have many users, or both.
 It then makes little sense to invest in many server locations.

 In our analysis, we focused on countries rather than cities.